openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the height of a rectangle.
+Set the height of the rectangle.
+Parameters:
+h The new height.